 - Make group projects suck less

-The best part of this book it’s not just talking about theory it will also give you many tools ideas that can boost your study performance.
-So must read this book.
+The best part of this book is it’s not just talking about theory it will also give you many tools and ideas that can boost your study performance.

 3: How To Win Friends And Influence People

 The book is written by Dale Carnegie, one of the best American writers.

 This book does not help you with your study and grades in college, but I am sure it must be helpful for your college life or maybe can change your life.